ι< CONTENTS < PREV HOME NEXT > INDEX >ι

 MORE COVERS >>

 The pairing of Huxley's Brave New World with the rivets, tubes and interchangeable machine parts of Fernand Léger's Mechanical Element was straightforward enough given Léger's misguided belief in the ability of the Machine Age to create a utopian society.
 Likewise Orwell's Nineteen Eighty-Four, which retained the William Roberts painting that had first graced its cover three years earlier.
 But it was the reissue of David Karp's One that again revealed Facetti's genius.
-The cover brief had presented him with a challenge to "find a painting in which man is reduced to a mere unit" and his response was nothing short of inspired.
-For insofar as a book may be judged by its cover, the pairing of Karp's master- piece with People in the Sun by the American artist Edward Hopper, though perhaps equalled, has never been bettered.
+The cover brief had presented him with a challenge to 'find a painting in which man is reduced to a mere unit' and his response was nothing short of inspired.
+For insofar as a book may be judged by its cover, the pairing of Karp's master- piece with People in the Sun by the American artist Edward Hopper has perhaps been equalled but never bettered.

 Reissued in Penguin Modern Classics August 1972.
 The cover shows a detail from